 Ethics Bill.
 Amends the Illinois Governmental Ethics Act.
 Bars General Assembly member's spouses to be appointed to a State board, commission, authority, task force, or other similar authorized state body.
 If such appointment offers monetary compensation for service as a member of that body.

-Hurley co-sponsored House Bill 1742, which recently passed both houses of the General Assembly and now awaits the Governor's signature to become law..
-The measure allows any family or household member of a survivor of assault, as long as they receive consent from the person in need of protection.
+Hurley co-sponsored House Bill 1742, which recently was signed by the Governor.
+HB1742 allows any family or household member of a survivor of assault, to petition the court for a no contact order on behalf of a domestic violence victim.
 Currently, a family member is only allowed to apply on behalf of the survivor if they are a minor or physically unable to go to court themselves.

 HB2911, the fire promotion bill that I sponsored, supported by The Chicago Fire Department Local 2 passed the House with unanimous support from both sides of the aisle.
 This bill will put the Chicago Fire Department in line with other fire departments in the State of Illinois and will eliminate the long wait period between testing, scoring, and promotions.